 If you agree to participate, you can still withdraw at any time and without having to give a reason.
-If you wish, we would destroy any unused samples and data so that they cannot be used in future research.
+We would destroy any unused samples and data so that they cannot be used in future research.
 Data and samples that have already been used cannot be taken out of that research.